ISA Past Presidents

 - 1959-62 Vice-President.

 Intellectual and ISA career

 König’s biography shows remarkable levels of cosmopolitanism – some arising from external circumstances, some a matter of personal choice.
 As his name reflects, he had a French mother and a German father, and he was brought up bilingually.
-His father worked for the League of Nations, with the result that he lived as a child in Italy, Spain and Poland, and he also had relatives who spoke Russian; he learned their languages by osmosis.
+His father worked as an engineer for the League of Nations and in the booming sugar industry, with the result that he lived as a child in Italy, Spain and Poland, and he also had relatives who spoke Russian; he learned their languages by osmosis.
 At school, he studied English, Latin, Greek and ancient Hebrew, then he took Oriental languages for his minor field at university in Vienna, where he learned Turkish, and acquainted himself more superficially with Arabic, Persian, modern Hebrew, Chinese and Aztec.
 He then worked in Paris, Switzerland and the USA before ending in Germany, but with frequent trips abroad, which included research in Britain and the USA (some of the latter on Navaho reservations).

 His period of work in Paris was to research French ethnology for his Berlin teacher Thurnwald; he also made the acquaintance of the second generation of the Durkheim school, and became deeply interested in his Durkheim’s ideas, though not with the political connotations that they then had for the French.
 He had planned a Berlin habilitation in order to teach there, but a book of his was banned by the Nazis, so the political situation meant that he qualified in Zürich instead.
 (König 1973) He remained an exile there until the war was over.